opnsense/docs/source/manual/how-tos/guestnet.rst

 ..
 Warning::

-    For security reasons the plain text password for the vouchers are NOT stored on the firewall.
+    For security reasons the plain text passwords for the vouchers are NOT stored on the firewall.

-This file can be used for creating nice guest vouchers (on paper) by just merging the cvs data with word, open office or any other dtp/text editor.
+This file can be used for creating nice guest vouchers (on paper) by just merging the CSV data with Microsoft Word, LibreOffice or any other DTP/text editor.

 Create something like this: